jayshreee10/TEMP-STATION/README.md

   - Ambiguous or polyonymous location names may cause issues.

   - **Solution** : Attempting various name iterations or utilizing updated naming conventions.

+## Status Of TempStation
+- For now, Tempstation is exclusively available for desktop viewing; it hasn't been optimized for mobile devices.
+- However, plans are underway to make it mobile-responsive in the near future.